wahi-com/apollo-plugins/README.md

 ## Features

 - **DatadogNestPlugin**: Monitors and logs the number of GraphQL requests, tracks and logs the number of GraphQL errors, and logs request durations, highlighting slow requests.

+    - Request Metrics: Captures and increments a count of GraphQL requests, tagging them with relevant metadata for Datadog.
+    - Error Tracking: Increments an error count in Datadog when a GraphQL request encounters errors, again tagging with relevant metadata.
+    - Request Duration: Measures the duration of each GraphQL request, reporting the timing to Datadog.
+It also logs requests that exceed a specified slow threshold, providing detailed information such as operation type, operation name, variables, and user-agent.
+    - Environment Tagging: Automatically tags all metrics with the environment the application is running in, defaulting to 'unknown' if not specified.
+    - Slow Request Logging: Identifies slow GraphQL requests (taking more than 1000ms), logging detailed information to assist with debugging and performance optimization.

+- **QueryLoggerNestPlugin**: The QueryLoggerNestPlugin is a custom Apollo Server plugin designed to enhance logging capabilities for GraphQL requests.
+It captures and logs detailed information about each GraphQL request, including operation names, types, user IDs, and request IDs.
+Additionally, it logs errors encountered during the execution of GraphQL operations, providing insights into the nature and source of these errors.

+    - Detailed Request Logging: Captures key details about GraphQL requests, such as operation name, operation type (query, mutation, subscription), user ID, and request ID.
+    - Error Logging: Logs errors encountered during GraphQL request execution, including error messages, paths, and stack traces.
+It differentiates between warning and error levels based on the nature of the error.
+    - Request Context Preservation: Utilizes express-http-context to maintain a request-scoped context, ensuring that logs can be correlated with specific request instances.
+    - Flexible Integration: Designed to work with both Apollo Server and NestJS, making it a versatile choice for a wide range of GraphQL applications.

 - _More plugins will be added in the future._

 ## Usage